Rhood92/gambling-website-access-against-policy/README.md

 | where ProcessCommandLine has "ipconfig /flushdns"
 | project Timestamp, DeviceName, AccountName, ActionType, ProcessCommandLine

-// Detect if user has deleted browsing history in Firefox DeviceFileEvents
+// Detect if user has deleted browsing history in Firefox, yielded no results!!
+DeviceFileEvents
 | where FolderPath has "Mozilla\\Firefox\\Profiles"
 | where FileName has "places.sqlite"